Italy PM Monti says intends to serve until 2013 election

-MADRID (Reuters) - Italian Prime Minister Mario Monti dismissed fears on Monday that his government could fall, after former premier Silvio Berlusconi said at the weekend that the center right could withdraw its support before elections next year.
+MADRID, Oct 29 (Reuters) - Italian Prime Minister Mario Monti dismissed fears on Monday that his government could fall, after former premier Silvio Berlusconi said at the weekend that the centre right could withdraw its support before elections next year.

 Speaking at a news conference in Madrid with Spanish Prime Minister Mariano Rajoy, Monti said he did not consider Berlusconi’s comments to be a threat to him and the unelected ministers in his technocrat government.